-143. Can incorrect placement of an oropharyngeal airway (OPA) push the tongue further back into the pharynx worsening the obstruction?
+143. Can the incorrect placement of an oropharyngeal airway (OPA) push the tongue further back into the pharynx and make an obstruction worse?

-144. When encountering resistance upon insertion of a nasopharyngeal airway (NPA) in the right nare, you should:
+144. What should you do if you encounter resistance upon insertion of a nasopharyngeal airway in the right nare?

-145. The most common airway maneuver used to ventilate an apneic patient during CPR is which of the following?
+145. What is the most common airway maneuver that can be used to ventilate an apneic patient during CPR?